puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ##Limitations

-The preview module requires a version of Puppet Enterprise version >= 3.8.0 < 4.0.0.
+The preview module requires a version of Puppet Enterprise version >= 3.8.0 < 5.0.0.
+The `--migrate 3.8/4.0` option only works with Puppet Enterprise versions >= 3.8.0 < 4.0.0.

 ###License and Copyright